realodix/haiku/README.md

 example.com##+js(aopw, Fingerprint2)
 ```

-For a complete list of transformations and edge cases, see [docs/fixer-feature.md](./docs/fixer-feature.md).
+For a complete list of transformations, see [docs/fixer-feature.md](./docs/fixer-feature.md).

 ## Installation